cjihrig/gelfie/README.md

     - Nothing

 Performs any asynchronous operations required to begin sending GELF data to a remote server.
-Depending on the transport in use, this function may returns a `Promise`.
+Depending on the transport in use, this function may return a `Promise`.

 ### `GelfClient.prototype.close()`